 Leashes are a must for a puppy or dog of any age.
 We have a variety of leashes of various lengths and thicknesses for different purposes.
 I suggest getting at least two leashes, a short leash under 2 feet for when you want to keep your dog close to you and a 6 foot leash for when you want your dog to have more freedom to pee or just sniff around.

 For taking a dog out to potty on a leash, we use a 6-foot leash.
 Taking a dog to potty on a leash is a good idea if you prefer your dog to potty in a particular spot such as on mulch instead of on your grass.
 Here is our favorite 6-foot slip leash: Alvalley Sport Slip Leash.
 Alvalley makes very attractive high-quality leashes that have held up for us over time and they come in a variety of colors.
 We use a slip leash a lot because we don’t keep our dogs in collars unless we are traveling.
-For those times that we do have a collar on our dogs, here is our favorite leash to snap onto a collar: Alvalley Nylon Snap Lead
+However, if your dog pulls, don’t use a slip leash.
+Instead get an Alvalley Nylon Snap Lead.
+For those times that we have a collar on our dogs, here the Alvalley Nylon Snap Lead is our favorite leash to snap onto a collar.

 For training a puppy, we prefer a 4-foot leash.
-Again, we like the Alvalley slip leashes.
+Alvalley is a high quality brand for all lengths.
+We like the Alvalley 4 Foot Snap Lead.
 For adult dogs, we recommend a leash that is 8 mm in diameter.
-For puppies, we use a 6 mm leash.
+For young puppies, we use a 6 mm Alvalley leash.
 An 8 mm leash works fine for a puppy, but I prefer the smaller one for ease of use and because it fits easily into the outside pocket of a treat bag.

 Traffic 12-24 Inch Leash